 A University of Birmingham study 'Reshaping the Quarter' (June 2015) commissioned for the Neighbourhood Plan identified gateways to the Jewellery Quarter and classified existing routes as either primary, secondary or tertiary.
-It also proposes
+It also proposes future route classification in response to initiatives either in progress or planned, so that future development can take this into account.
+This study was updated and refined by transport consultants Systra in a 'Street Syntax Analysis' (October 2019), on which Map 4 is based.

-Map 2: Key routes
+Map 4: Key routes